yshuang246810/package_installation/NERSC/Orb_v3/README.md

 Execute the instructions in order. https://github.com/orbital-materials/orb-models/tree/main

-Be sure to upload ckpts for orb to NERSC manually!
+Be sure to upload ckpts for orb to NERSC manually when running orb jobs!

 ## Install environmental kernel for interactive jobs
 `module load conda`